Call to order: 01352 757777

 Traditional Use vs. Modern Analysis

-The historical criticism of wheat bran emerged largely from situations where it was fed without consideration of total mineral intake.
-Large, infrequent “bran mashes” could disrupt dietary balance and were not supported by nutrient analysis.
+The historical criticism of wheat bran largely stems from feeding practices where it was used without consideration of the total mineral balance of the diet.
+Large, infrequent “bran mashes” could disrupt calcium-to-phosphorus ratios and were not supported by nutritional analysis.

 Despite its benefits, wheat bran is not suitable for every horse or situation.